ScriptTactics/ScriptTactics.github.io/_posts/2023-05-23-home-security-networking.md

 | 8       | 102       |

-After you've connected the WAP to the switch you will have to configure on your Wi-Fi access point the different VLANs.
+After you've connected the WAP to the switch you will have to configure the different VLANs on your Wi-Fi access point.
 Typically you can create a new network off of the VLAN ID.
 You will then have to setup a password and SSID.
 This will differ based on your network device.

 **Make sure you make a backup of your configuration and document where cables go before you begin to make changes to your network**.